 The Plan.
-Pursuant to the requirements of the Securities Exchange Act of 1934, the Senior Vice President & Corporate Secretary, of Avista Corporation has duly caused this annual report to be signed on its behalf by the undersigned thereunto duly authorized, in the City of Spokane, State of Washington, on June 17, 2015.
+Pursuant to the requirements of the Securities Exchange Act of 1934, the trustees (or other persons who administer the employee benefit plan) have duly caused this annual report to be signed on its behalf by the undersigned hereunto duly authorized.